 The SWLCWPUD is a domestic water supply special district created under Oregon Revised Statute (ORS) 264 to provide drinking water within a defined territory.
-The statute establishes a five (5) person Board of Commissioners.
-Registered voters within the SWLCWPUD territory elect each member to a four (4) year term.
+The statute establishes a five (5) person Board of Directors.
+Registered voters within each of the five subdivisions of the SWLCWPUD territory elect a member from that subdivision to a four (4) year term.

 Election dates of members are staggered to ensure Board continuity.
-The SWLCWPUD Board of Commissioners (Board), empowered by law, has authority to carry out those duties that will ensure that current and future water needs of the served community are met.
+The SWLCWPUD Board of Directors, empowered by law, has authority to carry out those duties that will ensure that current and future water needs of the served community are met.